-rarbg Halloween All Currently Running Shows rarbg2 TV - USA tvreality All tv series with german audio cooking All Shows 2000-2018 EN Halloween
+rarbg Halloween All Currently Running Shows rarbg2 TV - USA tvreality All tv series with german audio cooking All Shows 2000-2018 EN Halloween Discovery+ Discovery+

 A group of talented bakers enter the fortune-telling tent at the Circus of Dread in the pre-heat challenge.
 The competitors are tasked with creating tarot card desserts featuring blood orange, fig or passion fruit.
 The bakers then enter the Creepy Clown Hall of Fame in the main heat where they create impressive desserts that will land one of them in the finale.

 In the Silence of the Yams pre-heat challenge, bakers make yam desserts that evoke classic scary movie cliches from chainsaws and hockey masks to bloody knives and creepy dolls.
 In the main heat, the bakers turn a pumpkin patch into a "bundtkin patch" by creating a pumpkin patch out of mini bundt cakes.